Klantinteractie-Servicesysteem/Openpub/README.md

 ```CLI
 $docker-compose exec wordpress wp plugin list
 ```

+## Local development configuration

+Once you have installed WordPress and have it running within your cluster, you can configure the Wordpress installation:

+1. Navigate to `localhost/wp-admin`, initiate Wordpress and login

 ## Installation of the plugin
 See the general [KISS-documentation](https://kiss-klantinteractie-servicesysteem.readthedocs.io/) for information about installation and activation of the plugin.